HerrErde/SubwaySurfers-Api/Explainations.md

 </details>

+#### Get FriendsAndInvites

+This will get you, you guessed right, your Friends AND Invites

 #### Sending Friend Request

 When sending a friends request to a user it will show the `action_uuid`, the trunicated inviter userinfo (without metadata details) and invited user info